Jestine's Kitchen closing after 24 years in downtown Charleston

 "So we knew we must have been doing something right," Strange said.

+“How often do you get to snack on a complimentary bowl of sweet onions and cucumbers while deciding among fried oysters, fried pork chops, fried chicken and, of course, fried green tomatoes?,” USA Today marveled in 1999.
+“The requisite over-the-top dessert is the Coca-Cola Cake: marshmallows, whipped cream, nuts and cocoa with a Coke-moistened chocolate cake.”

+Jestine’s was later listed in 1,000 Places to See Before You Die.

-Strange thanked her patrons, the staff, vendors, suppliers, her sister Charlye and brothers Edward and Ellison of Berlin's Restaurant Supply for their support over the years.
+Strange thanked her patrons, her staff of 20, vendors, suppliers, her sister Charlye and brothers Edward and Ellison of Berlin's Restaurant Supply for their support over the years.

 Charleston native Charles Jenkins, who now lives in Augusta, Ga., remembers eating at the restaurant before he moved away in 2013.